Jicama: 7 Health and Nutrition Benefits of This Root Vegetable

 Might Boost the Immune System

 Jicama contains a very large amount of vitamin C (ascorbic acid), an important antioxidant.
 100 grams of jicama (about 3 quarters of a cup) can give approximately 40 percent of our daily Vitamin C requirement.
-Vitamin C is an essential part of our immune system, as it stimulates the white blood cells, which are the body’s first main line of defense against illness.
-Vitamin C can help the body in battling bacterial, viral, fungal, or pathogenic diseases.
-[12] [13]
+Vitamin C is an essential part of our immune system, as it helps the body in battling bacterial, viral, fungal, or pathogenic diseases.
+[11] [12]

-This root vegetable is also known as Bengkoang in Indonesia.
-A study in 2014 in the journal Cytotechnology, suggests that the crude fiber and carbohydrates present in jicama could have positive effects on the human immune system.
-Furthermore, findings of a recent study conducted in 2022, established the immune modulation properties of jicama.
-[14] [15]
+A study in the journal Cytotechnology, suggests that the crude fiber and carbohydrates present in jicama could have positive effects on the human immune system.
+[13]

 May Promote Heart Health